DubbaThony/WTF-NMF-CA-PLv4/README.md

   2. Altered versions must be plainly marked as such, and must not be misrepresented as being the original.

-  3. If you publish modified source code of your work, it is required that you use this license or compatible license.
+  3. If you publish modified source code of this work, it is required that you use this license or compatible license.
 You may add yourself into authors/contributors list, as long as you leave others.